knightspore/selecta/README.md

 ## To-Do

-- [ ] Write about page / re-use for login page
-- [ ] Write privacy policy page
-- [ ] Add simple insructions in homepage blurb

 - Form
-    - [~] Create "Playlist" while browsing for tracks
-    - [~] Export tracks / playlist to profile

   - [ ] Add popularity dials
   - [ ] Add music features dials (optional)
   - [ ] Limit search by timeframe
   - [ ] "Load more results" option

 - Aura

   - [ ] Save / Load Aura with name (kv)
   - [ ] Aura History

 - Player

   - [ ] ...use Spotify Audio

+- [ ] Add RecContext to Session / Save History
+- [ ] Write about page / re-use for login page
+- [ ] Write privacy policy page
+- [ ] Add simple insructions in homepage blurb
+- [ ] Get spotify authorization

+- [x] Form: Create "Playlist" while browsing for tracks
+- [x] Form: Export tracks / playlist to profile
-- [X] Add "add artist" input to form
+- [x] Add "add artist" input to form
-- [X] Revamp Main Layout / Page to Accomodate for Info Pages
+- [x] Revamp Main Layout / Page to Accomodate for Info Pages
-- [X] Sign in on session expire instead of sign out
+- [x] Sign in on session expire instead of sign out
-- [X] Copy Track Aura?
+- [x] Copy Track Aura?
-- [X] Add Padding at end of results
+- [x] Add Padding at end of results
-- [X] Add some more data to track results
+- [x] Add some more data to track results
   - Spotify Logo Link
   - Release Date
   - Popularity
-- [X] Log in with Spotify
+- [x] Log in with Spotify
-- [X] Make tracks smaller on mobile (scrollable list vs. tik-tok style)
+- [x] Make tracks smaller on mobile (scrollable list vs. tik-tok style)
-- [X] Artist add to seeds button
+- [x] Artist add to seeds button
-- [X] Track add to seeds button
+- [x] Track add to seeds button
-- [X] Add Seed Tracks Input to Form
+- [x] Add Seed Tracks Input to Form

 ## License

 Selecta is distributed under MIT license, which means you can use and modify it however you want.
 If you have any ideas, improvements, etc. - please feel free to make a pull request.